Elder Law: VA Pension Planning

 It is not required that the Veteran served in combat or served in a combat zone.
-It is not dependent upon service-related injuries for compensation.
+The benefit is not dependent upon service related injury for compensation.

-The purpose of the pension which is called "the Improved Pension" is to assist Veterans and their surviving spouses with paying out-of-pocket medical expenses.
+The purpose of the pension, which is oftentimes also called the “Aid and Attendance Pension,” is to assist Veterans and their surviving spouses with paying out-of-pocket medical expenses.